apraga/reproducible-sarek-germline/docs/src/contributing.md

 [dgenomes](https://github.com/apraga/dgenomes).
 If updates are too slow for you, please open a pull request there.
 If databases are missing, please open a pull request.

+This project is only for germline analysis.
+We are open to improve it to add somatic analysis too.